Income Protection for Health Professionals

 Higher the income, the bigger shortfall.

-Take Shae who’s an orthodontist earning $500,000 per year – he’s also taken out an Income Security Insurance policy with MAS and is insured for $330,000 per annum.
-He has just been involved in a snowboarding accident and has done serious damage to ligaments in his knee and will need 5-months off work to fully recover.
-Unfortunately, he has also found out the hard way his income cover entitlements are 100% offset with any ACC entitlements.
+Take Shae, an orthodontist earning $500,000 per year.
+He’s also taken out an Income Security Insurance policy with MAS and is insured for $330,000 per annum.
+He has just been involved in a snowboarding accident, which caused serious damage to ligaments in his knee.
+He will need five months off work to fully recover.
+Unfortunately, he has also found out the hard way that his income cover entitlements are 100% offset with any ACC entitlements.

 ACC CoverPlus with MAS ‘Income Security Insurance’ policy: